 Each Saturday, Sunday and Thursday, Negus Menelik invited people to lunch and dinner there.
 Weekly, this added up to between 2000 and 3000 invitees.
 Most were manual labourers: hard workers.
 The aderash kitchen was busy 7 days per week: Menelik’s employees took dinner by horse to elderly people.
 They lived as far as 50 kilometres away.
 It was free takeaway.

-Around the Elias enclave, Negus Menelik protected the environment.
+Negus Menelik protected the environment of the monastery enclave.
 He forbade cutting down trees.
 If anybody did this, he would go before him at court.
 Menelik II would not imprison the offender.
 In accordance with regulations, he would make them work ‘under civilian’.
 They would have to plant 100 trees and work in land care until the saplings had reached the height of an adult.
 This could take between 2 and 5 years.
 Hardwood trees would be slower growing.

 Negus Menelik told offenders, ‘You are not only felling trees.
 You are demolishing the home of isist ‘colour-changing lizards’ – those live to be 100.
 You are also destroying the habitat of caterpillars, frogs, butterflies and birds.’
 The lizard would be the basis for the body design of the US F17 fighter jet.
 Built in the 1970s, it travelled at 5 times the speed of sound.
 The aircraft could make itself free from attack by air-defence systems: It was able to change its colour from that of clouds to clear, blue sky.
 Surface-to-air missiles could not reach it.